Assambra/Free-MMORPG/README.md

 <!-- UMA -->
 ### UMA
 #### Get UMA
+Download our modified latest UMA version [UMA 2.13 Beta 1-modified.rar](https://www.assambra.com/files/UMA%202.13%20Beta%201-modified.rar) with all needed modifications.

+or

 Download the latest UMA Unity Asset Pack [UMA 2.13 Beta 1](https://github.com/umasteeringgroup/UMA/releases/download/v2.13b1/UMA213b.unitypackage) from the UMA GitHub repository.
+And do all changes manually, please visit our wiki page [UMA](https://github.com/Assambra/Free-MMORPG/wiki/UMA) for more information.

 #### Install UMA Package
 Open with Unity the Free-MMORPG Unity project.
 Simple drag and drop the downloaded UMA213b.unitypackage from your download folder into the opened Unity project.
 Let all selected and click import.

-They are some extra steps required please visit our wiki page [UMA](https://github.com/Assambra/Free-MMORPG/wiki/UMA)

 <!-- CREST OCEAN SYSTEM -->
 ### Crest Ocean System